netik/kong-plugin-force-elb-https/README.md

 ## What it does

-This plujgin redirects clients connecting to your site to the HTTPS version of your site examining a configurable request header.
-Unless the header matches an expected value, a 301 redirect will be issued.
+This plugin redirects clients connecting to your site to the HTTPS version of your site examining a configurable request header.
+Unless the header matches an expected value, a redirect will be issued.
 It defaults to examining the `X-Forwarded-Proto` header, looking for the string "https".

 ## Why?